 The library has made an effort to bolster our collection of digital library resources to include more electronic books (eBooks) and streaming video services.
-As digital materials are added to the collection, this guide will be updated, so make sure to occasionally check back.
+This page will introduce to the integration of library resources into your Canvas courses:

 Many of the materials that the library provides are available for Canvas course shell integration.
 The following will help you navigate adding resources to Canvas: